 Northern Lights Resources Corp. (the "Company") was incorporated under the laws of British Columbia on March 28, 2007.
 The Company's principal business activities include the acquisition and exploration of resource properties.
 On June 28, 2012, the Company completed its initial public offering ("IPO") by way of prospectus, and a listing on the Canadian Securities Exchange ("CSE").
-On October 31, 2013, the CSE halted the shares of the Company due to the Company being in default of CSE requirements.
-On January 22, 2014, the CSE delisted the common shares.
-On November 9, 2017, a revocation orders were received from the British Columbia Securities Commission and the Ontario Securities Commission lifting the cease trade orders previously issued on September 10, 2013 and September 24, 2013, respectively.
-On November 10, 2017 a revocation order was received from the Alberta Securities Commission lifting the final cease trade order previously issued on December 10, 2014.
-On October 31, 2018, the Company resumed trading on the CSE with the acceptance of the relisting application and received trading approval from the exchange.
 On February 1, 2021 the Company received DTC and Blue Sky clearance trading on the OTC QB under the symbol "NLRCF".

-The Company has incurred losses since inception, has a working capital of \$701,701 and expects its current capital resources will be sufficient to complete its exploration plans and operations through its current operating year ended April 30, 2021 but will be required to raise additional funds for exploration and operations going forward through future equity issuances.
+The Company has incurred losses since inception, and will require additional funds to maintain its activities for the upcoming fiscal year.
 The Company's ability to continue as a going concern is therefore dependent on its ability to raise additional funds through equity issuances.
 These material uncertainties may cast significant doubt on the entity's ability to continue as a going concern.

-These condensed interim consolidated financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
+These consolidated financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
 The continuing operations of the Company are dependent upon its ability to continue to raise adequate financing and to commence profitable operations in the future.
-The condensed interim financial statements do not include any adjustments relating to the recoverability and classification of recorded assets and liabilities that might be necessary should the Company be unable to continue as a going concern.
+The financial statements do not include any adjustments relating to the recoverability and classification of recorded assets and liabilities that might be necessary should the Company be unable to continue as a going concern.